aliak00/Tasker/README.md

 ### Cancelling a task

 Whenever you add a task to a task manager, you get back a handle that is unique to that task.
-The `TaskHandle` can be used to cancel a task.
+The `Handle` can be used to cancel a task.

 ```swift
 let handle = TaskManager.shared.add(task: DecodeImage(), startImmediately: false)